SakibRJ/Navigating-Call-Volume-Trends/README.md

 ### Approach/Steps followed
 #### Understanding the data & planning accordingly.
-Additionally, the most important staep i.e., Data cleaning and preparing the data:
+Additionally, the most important step i.e., Data cleaning and preparing the data:

 - No of rows: 1,17,988
 - No of Columns: 13